 Finally, a note on storage.
 Once you’ve gotten your exotic leather boots looking gorgeous, you definitely don’t want to undo all that work by letting them lollygag in a pile in a closet corner.
 You also want to take care that the leather isn’t being folded or creased, because that’ll cause damage to both the material and the boots over time.

-Hang them up on our Boot Butler instead!
+Instead, help extend their life by storing them the right way with our Hanging Boot Rack.
 Then, snap some pics and send them to us or share them on our social media sites.
 We’d love to see your exotic leather boots hanging up nice and neat on our product!

 For more leather care, check out: